siegelz/core-bench/README.md

 ```bash
 gpg --output benchmark/dataset/core_test.json --decrypt benchmark/dataset/core_test.json.gpg
 ```

-Note that the dataset JSON files contain the task prompts, task questions, and some other metadata for each task, not the associated code repositories.
-The harness automatically downloads the code repositories for each task from https://corebench.cs.princeton.edu/capsules/capsule-XXXXXXX.tar.gz, where `XXXXXXX` is the `capsule_id`.

 You have two options for running the harness: in a Docker container locally or on an Azure VM.
 Running on Azure allows you to parrallelize tasks and run the benchmark at scale, but running locally could be easier for testing or development purposes.
 Please follow the instructions below for your desired setup (or both).